mysql/mysql-shell-plugins/mrs_plugin/docs/sections/WorkingWithMrsRestfulWebServices.md

 ### About cURL and Testing RESTful Services

-Other sections show the testing of RESTful Services using a web browser.
+Other sections show the testing of RESTful services using a web browser.
 However, another useful way to test RESTful Services is using the command line tool named cURL.

 This powerful tool is available for most platforms, and enables you to see and control what data is being sent to and received from a RESTful service.